Admission for the January 2025 academic session is ongoing Apply Now!

 • Familiarise with various aspects of accounting jobs that can be engaged in as graduates who will move from small to medium to large scale;

-• Acquire exposure to the sources of finance available to accounting business owners; discuss the legal framework, documentation and registration of business enterprise; and
+• Acquire exposure to the sources of finance available to accounting business owners;

 • Appreciate partnership opportunities in accounting entrepreneurship.